dhiksha1234/survey_app_sequelize/readme.md

 >GET  http://localhost:8000/api/v1/question - to get the list of the question

+>GET  http://localhost:8000/api/v1/option - to get the list of the option

+>GET http://localhost:8000/api/v1/question/option - to get all the mappings of question and options

 >GET  http://localhost:8000/api/v1/response - to get the responses of the user

->GET  http://localhost:8000/api/v1/option - to get the list of the option

 >GET  http://localhost:8000/api/v1/question/option/:questionId/:optionId - to get the questionOptionId